-Sheila has spent the last 20 years with the Harvard Negotiation Project, developing negotiation theory and practice, specializes in training global organizations ranging from Fortune 500 companies to top government administrations in navigating particularly difficult negotiations – where emotions run high, and relationships become strained.
+Sheila has spent the last 20 years with the Harvard Negotiation Project, developing negotiation theory and practice, specializing in global training organizations ranging from Fortune 500 companies to top government administrations navigating tough negotiations – where emotions run high, and relationships become strained.

 ACE: The 3 Types of Feedback

 During our session, Sheila shared three types of feedback: Appreciation, Coaching, & Evaluation.

 Appreciation is essential to helping your colleagues feel seen, validated, and understood.
 This is essential to building trust and collaboration.

 Coachingis simply observations that can help us improve.
 This feedback can come from many sources, not just your supervisor.

 Finally, Evaluation is the feedback that compares you to others on the team or against the goals & expectations you are striving to attain.
 While the periodic performance review might be a source of anxiety, most agree that this feedback is essential to our need to know where we stand in our organizations.

 One of the most enlightening sections of our feedback workshop is the three challenges when receiving feedback: the challenge to See, of We, and being Me.